vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 # How to install Valgrind on Mojave using Docker

-[Valgrind] is a very useful tool which allows you to spot memory leaks, memory corruptions and other bugs in your program which would have otherwise been difficult to find and track down.
+[Valgrind] is a very useful tool that allows you to spot memory leaks, memory corruptions and other bugs in your program which would have otherwise been difficult to find and track down.
 Here is an example error Valgrind can
 generate: